vipulnaik/working-drafts/lesswrong/to-err-is-neural-select-logs-with-chatgpt.md

 > determines whether the result is positive or negative.

-I tried asking ChatGPT the underlying question without assuming the answer, but ChatGPT still gave the same wrong answer.
+I tried asking ChatGPT the underlying question without assuming the answer, but ChatGPT still gave the same wrong answer with the same errors when explaining its examples.

 ## Product of odd integers (session 1)